brianli-code/brianli-code/README.md

 ###  👨🏻‍💻  About Me

-- 👨‍🎓 Computer science major at UC Davis
+- 👨‍🎓 Computer Science major at UC Davis
-- 🧠 Pursuing a minor in neuroscience
+- 🧠 Neuroscience minor
 - 💻 Familiar with Python, R, and C++
-- 🤖 Interested in ML/ AI and computational neuroscience
+- 🤖 Interested in ML/ AI, deep learning, and computational neuroscience
 - 🌉 Based in San Francisco